-There’s no appliance that is more important during the summer than an air conditioner.
-Summer is a time that you can’t imagine going a single day without a properly functioning HVAC system.
+There’s no appliance that is more important during the summer than your air conditioner.
+Summer is when you can’t imagine a day without a properly functioning HVAC system.

-However, the truth is that air conditioners can break down any time – there’s nothing much you can do to control that.
-The best thing to do when you notice an AC leaking water or any other problem is to immediately contact a professional to fix the problem.
+However, the truth is that air conditioners can break down at any time – there’s nothing you can do to control that.
+The best thing to do when you notice an AC leaking water or any other problem is to contact a professional to fix the problem immediately.

-If you realize that your AC system isn’t functioning correctly there are a few troubleshooting techniques you can try.
+If you realize that your AC system isn’t functioning correctly, you can try a few troubleshooting techniques.
 If the AC issue persists, Lee Company has experienced professionals that understand how different models of HVAC systems work and can repair or replace them.

 This is one of the most common problems homeowners experience, and it’s serious; an AC leaking water can lead to costly damage.
 Turn off your air conditioner system immediately when you notice this problem.

-If the water leakage does stem from a clogged drain line, using a dry vacuum may unclog it.
+A dry vacuum may unclog it if the water leakage stems from a clogged drain line.
 If that doesn’t work, don’t be frustrated: A clogged drain line can prove stubborn to clear, especially if the pipes have rusted away.

 Other issues that might cause the AC to run continuously include a stuck fan, a non-functional thermostat, or an electrical short within the thermostat cable.

-If none of those are the problem, consider the age of your AC system.
-It may be time for a replacement.
+If none are the problem, consider the age of your AC system.
+It may be time for an HVAC replacement.

 It will be difficult for the AC system to cool your home properly if even one of the vents is closed.
-If this problem is not fixed, then you may end up with water leakage inside your home.
+If this problem is not fixed, you may have water leakage inside your home.